Check in with

 Start together

-One of you opens Kindred and the other gets a notification.
+One of you opens Kindred.
+The other gets a notification.
 You both hold a button at the same time — same room, same moment.
-The whole check-in takes about 15–20 minutes.
+The whole thing takes about fifteen to twenty minutes.

 02